 Why choose us to help with probate problems?

 We have decades of experience and specialist expertise in the area of probate and estate administration.
 Our talented team includes Liz Fyfe who is a member of STEP (the Society of Trust and Estate Practitioners), an organisation for practitioners who specialise in family inheritance and succession planning matters.

 Thornton Jones is independently regulated by the Solicitors Regulation Authority (SRA).

 Get in touch with our probate solicitors in West Yorkshire

-For expert advice about probate and estate administration, get in touch with our probate solicitors in Ossett, Wakefield, Garforth or Sherburn in Elmet, West Yorkshire today.
+For expert advice about probate and estate administration, get in touch with our probate solicitors in Ossett, Wakefield, Garforth, Sherburn in Elmet or Mapplewell, West Yorkshire today.
 Alternatively, please fill in our online enquiry form for a quick response.